Getting Students Involved in STEAM

 Barnes and Noble Fair

 We partnered with Barnes and Noble for a book fair.
 We received a portion of the total profit they made from this event.
+Additionally, we engaged with people interested in the process of building our competitive robot and what our team was all about.
 Partnering with businesses is a great way to fund raise for our team.

 Melvindale Days Showcase

 Every year, Melvindale organizes a carnival known as Melvindale Days.
 Hundreds of people go within the week and have tons of fun!
 Retro5ive set up a tent near the entrance and we sold our merchandise.
-Additionally, informational pamphlets about FRC Robotics were handed out.
+Additionally, hand decorated buttons and informational pamphlets about FRC Robotics were handed out.